encode/django-rest-framework/docs/api-guide/responses.md

 * `status`: A status code for the response.
 Defaults to 200.
 See also [status codes][statuscodes].
 * `template_name`: A template name to use if `HTMLRenderer` is selected.
 * `headers`: A dictionary of HTTP headers to use in the response.

-## .render()

-**Signature:** `.render()`

-This methd is called to render the serialized data of the response into the final response content.
-When `.render()` is called, the response content will be set to the result of calling the `.render(data, accepted_media_type)` method on the accepted renderer instance.

-You won't typically need to call `.render()` yourself, as it's handled by Django's standard response cycle.

-## Standard response methods

-The `Response` class extends `SimpleTemplateResponse`, and all the usual methods are also available on the response.
-For example you can set headers on the response in the standard way:

-    response = Response()
-    response['Cache-Control'] = 'no-cache'

 ---